'Wanna beat rice crisis, go for sweet potatoes'

 And she has blamed the 'growing Indian and Chinese appetite in contributing to the global food crisis'.
 The US Secretary of State is technically correct since both the countries dominate the world food consumption.
 But analysts feel she is morally and socially wrong.
 [Source:Rediff.com Commodities]

-Conservative investors and those in the lower tax bracket should opt for these, experts tell Sanjay Kumar Singh [Source:Rediff.com Personal Finance]
+Retail investors may burn their fingers investing in them, especially if the markets correct, experts tell Sanjay Kumar Singh [Source:Rediff.com Personal Finance]